ryejs/ryejs.com/docs/manipulation.md

     .html() <span>⇒ html</span>
 </div>

-Sets or gets `innerHTML`.
-If no argument given it returns only the first element's value.
+Set or get `innerHTML`.
+If no argument given, returns the first element's value.

 empty